 COLOR is a sisterhood of Latinas dedicated to building a movement of Latinas, their families and allies through leadership development, organizing and advocacy to create opportunity and achieve reproductive justice.
-COLOR is an active member of our Detox the Box advisory committee; Amber was a featured speaker (an absolutely fantastic one at that!) at our May 23, 2017 Feminine Care Rally in Washington, DC.
+COLOR is an active member of our Detox the Box advisory committee; Amber was a featured speaker at our May 23, 2017 Feminine Care Rally in Washington, DC.

 Let’s be frank.
 It is ridiculous that we have to fight to make sure that poisons are not being included in the products we use for self-care or in our households.
 It is infuriating that while members of Congress work to strip away affordable access to healthcare by taking insurance coverage away from millions of people, there are companies that refuse to tell us what they put in their products or make sure that ingredients known to cause cancer are not marketed as something that will make us look or smell or be better.
 But here we are.